 Coach Greg Pruitt has dedicated most of his life to teaching the game of basketball to young adults in Western North Dakota.
-Coach Pruitt has served as the Head Boy's Basketball Coach for the Heart River Cougars in Western North Dakota since 2009.
+Coach Pruitt is currently the Head Boy's Basketball Coach for the Killdeer Cowboys.

 Coach Pruitt's coaching philosophy is "To build regional champions on the court, state champions in the classroom, and national champions in life."